Cost of Gynecomastia Surgery

 However, some less-experienced plastic surgeons are also competent in providing gynecomastia surgery so the cost will reflect the general skill of the surgeon in this case as well.
 It is essential to do your research to find the best surgeon for you and your situation.

 Male breast reduction surgery is often performed under general anesthesia at an accredited surgical facility.
 If the facility is state-of-the-art with experienced and specialized staff, the cost may be more than one where it’s performed with fewer resources.

 The anesthesiologist is a critical element of any surgery.
 Their credentials and experience contribute to the anesthesiologist fee.

 Case complexity is dependent on the “grade of gynecomastia“.
 The grades are 1 to 4.
 The higher the degree of enlarged breasts, excess skin, excess glandular tissue, etc., the longer the surgical time.
 For example, Grade 4 will undoubtedly be a longer and more complex surgery than a Grade 1, 2, or 3.
 This means that surgery will likely be more expensive than a lower grade.

 - Prescriptions for medication $100

-The above estimate is for a 3-hour case.
+The above estimate is for a 3-hour surgical procedure.

 Since the majority of gynecomastia cases are considered cosmetic, they are rarely covered by medical insurance.
 Gynecomastia is a severe blow to a man’s self-esteem, and this has significant psychological implications.
-Insurance companies do not regard psychological issues due to male breast enlargement to be warranted.
+Insurance companies do not regard psychological issues due to male breast enlargement to be warranted toward a deductible or for reimbursement.
 Unless the gynecomastia is associated with cancer, tumors, or life-threatening diseases, the chances of coverage are uncommon.
 An insurance company may consider coverage for:

 - Gynecomastia development as part of a syndrome like Klinefelter Syndrome